 Hudson Public Library

-3 Washington Street at The Rotary
+3 Washington Street

 Hudson, MA 01749

-Main phone: 978-568-9644
+Main Phone: 978-568-9644

 The Hudson Public Library has served the residents of Hudson and the surrounding area since 1867.
 By 1903 the library had outgrown its location in the town hall and needed a larger space.
-In response to this growing need, Grace Wittemore, the librarian, corresponded with Andrew Carnegie and requested funds for a new building.
+In response to this growing need, Grace Whittemore, the librarian, corresponded with Andrew Carnegie and requested funds for a new building.
 Mr. Carnegie donated $12,500 to the town to build a new library building.
 The current building at Wood Square was opened to the public in November, 1905.

 In 1929 a second floor was added to the building.
 This space is the current reading room, housing magazines and newspapers, the Tavares Meeting Room, and the library’s tech service offices.